spatialnetworks/fulcrum-guide-to-data-collection/04-survey-best-practices.md

 ### Consider the ordering of questions

-The order in which you display the fields on your survey form can make the difference between correct and inaccurate data.
+The order in which you display the questions on your survey form can make the difference between correct and inaccurate data.
 This is where field testing helps you iterate your design process to get the structure just right.
 For ease-of-use, most of the time your questions should flow in the order the collector typically conducts the survey.
 If they're doing a construction site walkthrough inspection, structure the survey in the order the inspector moves through the site.

 ### Offer a balanced set of responses <a id="balanced"></a>